 Introduction

-The European Union and United States have adopted sanctions as a central part of their response to the political crisis in Ukraine.
-Members and assured with vessels calling at ports in Ukraine should ensure that no sanctioned individuals or entities are involved.
-The lists of parties sanctioned by the EU and US have been steadily expanding and it is essential to check the latest lists (see Links).
+The European Union, United Kingdom and United States have adopted sanctions as a central part of their response to the Russia's invasion in Ukraine followed by many other countries.
+Members and assureds with vessels calling at ports in Russia or engaging in trade with Russian cargo should ensure that no sanctioned individuals, entities or activities are involved.
+The lists of parties sanctioned by the EU, UK and US have been steadily expanding and it is essential to check the latest lists (see Links section).

-The US authorities adopt the approach that designations extend to any entity owned or controlled by designated persons.
-Similarly, EU Regulations apply to funds and resources "controlled by" listed persons and prohibit making funds available to such persons "directly or indirectly".
+The US authorities adopt the approach that designations extend to any entity owned 50% or more, directly or indirectly, individually or in the aggregate by designated persons.
+EU Regulations apply to funds and resources "owned or controlled by" listed persons and prohibit making funds available to such persons "directly or indirectly".

-Members and assureds should also pay attention to the restrictions on the import into the EU of goods originating in Crimea or Sevastopol.
-In addition sectoral sanctions have been introduced targeting inter alia the energy sector with restrictions affecting the supply of certain services relating to oil exploration and production.
+In addition, sectoral sanctions have been introduced targeting -inter alia - the energy sector with restrictions affecting the supply of certain services relating to oil exploration and production.

 In view of the increasingly tense political climate, it is likely that sanctions will continue to be extended and the situation remains fluid.